 Deployment and maintenance of firewalls

-Wait—are you still actually reading?
+Wait — are you still actually reading?
 Then it seems like you might have the passion it takes to be a formidable network engineer.
-Get out there and make us proud!
-And while you’re at it, learn more about IT with PDQ’s blog and videos.
-Maybe you’ll even consider a position at PDQ and share a whiskey with us.
+Sign up for a free trial of PDQ to add “blazing fast patch management” to your resume.
+Then, check out how PDQ helps you manage everything from remote workers using your VPN to network inventory.
+Now get out there and make us proud!
+Maybe you’ll even consider a position at PDQ and share a whiskey with us someday.